 27. Buy a travel SIM card to avoid roaming charges and travel for cheap

-If you want to have Internet on your trip, I recommend buying a SIM card for travelers.
+If you want to have Internet when traveling, I recommend buying a SIM card for travelers.
 That way, you’ll always have Internet, and you won’t rack up an insanely high phone bill from roaming charges.

-We recommend using simoptions.com.
-You can buy SIMs for any country from them.
-Just choose whether you want free calls and how many gigabytes of data you want.
+We recommend using the Holafly eSIMs.
+They have SIMs for any country from them.
+Just choose for how many days and how many gigabytes of data you want.
 You can even enjoy a 5% off on your eSIM with our code.

 28. Use a credit card with no foreign transaction fees